hitsaru-i/stlmanpublic/README.md

 keeping, and use of STL files for 3D printing.
 The applicaiton is intended to run on a Linux based workstation connected to a 3D printer.

+PLEASE NOTE: This is a hobby application for me.
+I don't intend on updating or adding additional support or functions.
+I'm not likely to address usage issues.
+If you'd like to expand functions or encounter issues that need code revision, you're free to fork as long as you adhere to the license.

 The application is a Python Flask web application that serves and references STL files from a specified network share.
 The application allows the user to browse and search for STL file projects, see the associate files, displays the images